-- Where we ask for consent but would still process it even if it was not given (or withdrawn).
-If we would still process the data under an alternative lawful basis regardless of consent, we recognise it is not the correct lawful basis to use - Where we ask for consent to process personal data as a precondition of a service we are offering, it is not given as an option and consent is not appropriate - Where there is an imbalance in the relationship, i.e. with employees
+J Where we ask for consent but would still process it even if it was not given (or withdrawn).
+If we would still process the data under an alternative lawful basis regardless of consent, we recognise it is not the correct lawful basis to use

+Where we ask for consent to process personal data as a precondition of a service we are offering, it is not given as an option and consent is not appropriate

-7.1.3 INFORMATION PROVISIONS
+7.1.3 Information Provisions

-Where personal data is obtained directly from the individual (i.e. through consent, by employees, written materials and/or electronic formats (i.e. website forms, subscriptions, email etc)), we provide the below information in all instances, in the form of a privacy notice: -
+Where personal data is obtained directly from the individual (i.e. through consent, by employees, written materials and/or electronic formats (i.e. website forms, subscriptions, email etc)), we provide the below information in all instances, in the form of a privacy notice: - collected directly) requirements and provides individuals with all the necessary and legal information about how, why and when we process their data, along with their rights and obligations.